vrutkovs/standup-arcade/README.md

-# meet-attendees
+# standup-arcade

-A web server that fetches the list of participants who actually joined a Google Meet meeting.
+A retro arcade-themed standup timer.
+Fetches participants from a live Google Meet meeting and runs them through a speaking queue with a pixel-art UI.

 ## How it works

 1. Extracts the meeting code from a Google Meet URL
 2. Uses the [Google Meet REST API v2](https://developers.google.com/meet/api) to look up conference records for that meeting space
-3. Lists all participants with their names, join/leave times, and session duration
+3. Shuffles the participant list and runs a standup queue — each person speaks once, with a "Skip for now" option to defer someone to the end

 ## Prerequisites